-Unless otherwise provided for by the separate assembly, the chair or vice-chair of the t Faculty Senate, whichever is under contract to the College of Saint Benedict, is ex officio chair of any assembly of the faculty of the college and vice-chair of any assembly of the faculty of the university, and the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to Saint John's University, is ex officio chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the college.
-Moreover, unless otherwise decided by the Saint John's University Faculty Assembly, the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to Saint John's University, is ex officio the assembly's nominee for the position of voting faculty member of the Saint John's University Board of Trustees.
+Unless otherwise provided for by the separate assembly, the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to the College of Saint Benedict, is ex officio chair of any assembly of the faculty of the college and vice-chair of any assembly of the faculty of the university, and the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to Saint John's University, is ex officio chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the college.
+Moreover, unless otherwise decided by the Saint John's University Faculty Assembly, the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to Saint John's University, is ex officio the assembly's nominee for the position of voting faculty member of the Saint John's University Board of Regents (see Statutes of the University, Article IV, Section 4, and the University Bylaws, Article IV, Section 3).
 Unless otherwise provided for by the separate assembly, the secretary and parliamentarian of the Joint Faculty Assembly are ex officio secretary and parliamentarian for meetings of the separate assemblies.

-The secretary of the Joint Faculty Assembly is selected by the Executive Committee of the Senate.
+The secretary of the Joint Faculty Assembly is selected by the Faculty Governance Coordinating Committee.
 If the secretary is not a member of the faculty, then the secretary has no voting privileges.
 The responsibilities of the secretary are to take minutes at meetings of the Joint Faculty Assembly.